New administrative appointments in the UTSA College of Architecture, Construction and Planning

 (January 17, 2018) -- After celebrating its 15-year anniversary in April of 2017, the UTSA College of Architecture, Construction and Planning (CACP) began the Fall 2017 semester with the appointments of two Associate Deans, Dr. Suat Gunhan and David Matiella, and new Chairs in both the Department of Architecture and Department of Construction Science, Dr. Sedef Doganer and Dr. Tulio Sulbaran, respectively.

 UTSA first began offering an architecture degree through its College of Liberal and Fine Arts – then called the UTSA College of Fine and Applied Arts – in 1979.
 The program became its own academic unit, the UTSA School of Architecture, in 2002, and evolved into the College of Architecture in 2005.
-Since its founding, the college has grown to offer five degree programs with more than 60 faculty and established three research and service-learning centers.
+Since its founding, the college has grown to offer five degree programs with more than 60 faculty and has established three research and service-learning centers.
 It educates students on leading architecture, interior design, historic preservation, urban and regional planning, and construction practices.
 In 2014, the college was renamed the College of Architecture, Construction and Planning to better reflect the breadth and scope of its academic offerings.

 Dr. Gunhan is Associate Dean for Research in the CACP, replacing Dr. Hazem Rashed-Ali who served in that capacity since the summer of 2013.
 Previously, Dr. Gunhan served as Associate Dean for Academic Affairs and Undergraduate Studies in the CACP since the fall of 2015 and has taught within the UTSA Department of Construction Science since the fall of 2010.
 He has extensive U.S. construction industry experience and specializes in construction engineering and management, while themes of international construction, foreign markets, sustainable building construction delivery methods, the integration of sustainable technologies, and all aspects of project management are found in his work and research.
 Dr. Gunhan received a Ph.D. in Civil Engineering from the Illinois Institute of Technology with specialization in construction engineering and management, and received both his Bachelor of Science in Architecture and Master of Science in Architecture from Dokuz Eylul University in Izmir, Turkey.